 Phone: +81 3-5669-1570

-Chanko Kirishima is a little upscale one among many Chanko restaurant.
-Best try to have lunch, which is reasonable and so tasty.
+Chanko Kirishima is a little upscale one among many Chanko restaurants.
+Best to try to have lunch, which is reasonable and so tasty.

 Mutsu Oyakata who used to play sumo as Kirishima is running this Chanko restaurant.
 It’s close to Kokugi-Kan and pretty popular restaurant, you want to make sure you reserve your table in advance.

-You can try unique plates like huge sumo croquette here.
+You can try unique plates like a huge sumo croquette here.